Ushanting Mud Volcano Natural Reserve

 烏山頂泥火山自然保留區

-There are a total of 27 mud volcanoes in the world, and one can be found in Kaohsiung.
-Located in the Shen Shui Village of the Yan Chao District, the Shen Shui Agricultural, Forestry, and Livestock Farm is the place in Taiwan with the most developed mud volcano terrain.
+There are a total of 27 mud volcanoes in the world, and Kaohsiung has one as well.
+The Shenshui Agricultural and Animal Husbandry Farm, located in Shenshui Village, Yan-Chau District, is the place in Taiwan with the most developed mud volcano topography.

-Address:No. 183-8, Shenshui Section, Jingshan Village, Yanchao District, Kaohsiung City
+Address:No. 183-8, Shenshui Section, Jingshan Village, YanChao District, Kaohsiung City

-Wushan Ding Mud Volcano Natural Reserve Introduction
+Ushanting Mud Volcano Natural Reserve Introduction

-There are a total of 27 mud volcanoes in the world, and the Shenshui Farm located in Shenshui Village, Yanchao District, is the place in Taiwan with the most developed mud volcano formations, covering an area of 3.88 hectares.
-To protect this unique landscape, the Council of Agriculture officially designated this area as the "Wusanta Mud Volcano Natural Preserve" in 1992.
-The formation of the mud volcanoes is due to the movement and rupture of the Chihshan Fault beneath the earth's crust, allowing moisture to seep into the ground and mix with mudstone to form slurry.
-This high-pressure gas then pushes the slurry up through fissures to the surface, creating mud volcanoes.
-The area hosts three conical mud volcanoes, with the tallest reaching 3.5 meters and a slope of about 50 degrees, making it a typical mud cone.
-Eruptions occur every few seconds, with thick slurry flowing down the conical surface, forming tongue-like mudflows that stretch out to a diameter of 70 meters, often accompanied by spurts of mud and gas that can be ignited or can spontaneously combust.
-For educational and academic purposes, those interested in visiting the natural preserve must fill out an application form in advance, allowing them to observe the precious badland topography, mud volcanoes, and natural ecology.
+There are 27 mud volcanoes around the world, and the Shen Shui Farm in the Shen Shui Village of the Yan Chao District is the most developed area for mud volcanoes in Taiwan, covering an area of 3.88 hectares.
+To protect this unique landscape, the Council of Agriculture announced it as the "Wusanting Mud Volcano Natural Reserve" in 1992.
+The formation of the mud volcanoes is caused by the movement and rupture of the Chishan Fault beneath the Earth's crust, allowing moisture to seep underground and mix with mudstone to form mud.
+High-pressure gas then forces the mud to the surface through fissures, creating the mud volcanoes.
+This area has three conical mud volcanoes, with the tallest reaching 3.5 meters and a slope of about 50 degrees, making it a typical mud cone.
+They erupt every few seconds, with thick mud flowing down the cone and forming tongue-like mudflows, covering a diameter of up to 70 meters.
+Mud and gases are often ejected, and these gases can be ignited or burn spontaneously.
+For educational and academic purposes, visitors must fill out an application form to enter the natural reserve, where they can observe precious badland topography, mud volcanoes, and natural ecology.

 Recommended Hotel Bookings